HelloChatterbox/dev_documentation/docs/skill-development/skill-types/common-play-framework.md

 ## Technical Documentation

-More information on the Common Play Framework can be found in the [Mycroft Technical Documentation](https://mycroft-core.readthedocs.io/en/master/source/mycroft.html#commonplayskill-class).
+More information on the Common Play Framework can be found in the [Chatterbox Technical Documentation](https://chatterbox-core.readthedocs.io/en/master/source/chatterbox.html#commonplayskill-class).

 ## Where to go for more assistance

-Join us in the [Skills Mycroft Chat room](https://chat.mycroft.ai/community/channels/skills) or join us in the [Mycroft Forum](https://community.mycroft.ai).
+Join us in the [Skills Chatterbox Chat room](https://chat.chatterbox.ai/community/channels/skills) or join us in the [Chatterbox Forum](https://community.chatterbox.ai).